 Wealthy is a juicy, tart apple that is great for baking, pies, sauces and juices.
 It was one of the first high quality varieties grown for commercial use.
 It’s trees produce bright pink blooms in the spring, which make this variety a great pollinator for the other apple trees on the orchard.

 A spritely apple with a slightly spicy flavor.
 It’s a cross between a Red Spy and Empire apple, and was created at Cornell University.
-Excellent for pies and sauces.
-Good for fresh eating.
+Excellent for pies, sauces and hard ciders.
+Good general purpose apple.

 Bite into a Crispin for a great crunch and mouthful of sweet juice.
 The original name for this exceptional apple was Mutsu, reflecting its Japanese heritage.
 It was renamed Crispin in the late ‘60s and has been gaining fans ever since.
 Excellent for eating, sauces and baking.